-How Much Compensation Can I Claim For Professional Negligence
+How Much Compensation Can I Claim For Professional Negligence JY Update January 2021

 In its most basic form, a claim for compensation based on professional negligence most often occurs when a professional person, or representative of a professional organisation, causes damage by giving bad advice.
-However, in recent years the professional negligence landscape has a changed somewhat.
+However, in recent years the professional negligence landscape has changed somewhat.
 This change has mostly been driven by the fact that our increasing dependence upon technology, has left us open to damage from a much broader range of professionals.

 Where a decade ago we primarily saw professional negligence claims against solicitors, accountants, and financial advisers, we now see a growing number of professional negligence cases brought against IT professionals and other providers that maintain and administer the technology we now depend upon.